Patience Leads To Great Dividend Growth

 Conclusion

 DGRO has had some great returns since inception.
 However, it is a relatively new fund and so far has shown to be highly correlated to the S&P 500.
-There isn't a significant yield despite being a fund that aims at dividend companies who have shown years of dividend increases.
+There isn't a significant yield despite being a fund that aims at dividend companies which have shown years of dividend increases.
 This ETF will go on my "watch carefully list" because of these risks.
 It's always important to know how individual stocks or funds handle massive market swings.
 However, after looking at the underlying companies and strategy, I believe this ETF is a great choice for a long-term investor.
 Equity indexes are currently too high for me to consider buying.
-If during the next market panic this ETF declines by about 15% I would definitely be considering the investment.
+If during the next market panic this ETF declines by about 15%, I would definitely be considering the investment.

 If you want to know about my investment choices, you can check out every trade I've made since the end of 2015.